What is EMDR?

 EMDR is typically conducted in several phases, starting with a thorough assessment of the individual’s history and symptoms.
 The therapist and client work collaboratively to identify target memories and associated negative beliefs.
 Throughout subsequent sessions, the client engages in bilateral stimulation while addressing these targeted memories.
 Over time, the distress associated with the memories is reduced, and more adaptive beliefs are established.

 One of the strengths of EMDR is its structured approach, which combines elements of cognitive-behavioural therapy (CBT) with unique bilateral stimulation techniques.
 This makes it a versatile tool for treating a wide range of psychological conditions.
-EMDR should be only administered by trained and licensed therapists who have received specialised training in this therapeutic approach.
+EMDR should be only administered by trained and registered therapists who have received specialised training in this therapeutic approach.

-Eye Movement Desensitization and Reprocessing (EMDR) is a powerful therapeutic technique designed to help individuals process and heal from traumatic experiences.
+Eye Movement Desensitisation and Reprocessing (EMDR) is a powerful therapeutic technique designed to help individuals process and heal from traumatic experiences.
 It can offer hope to those who have been affected by trauma, providing a structured and evidence-based approach to reducing distress and fostering emotional resilience.
-EMDR continues to evolve and is widely regarded as an effective treatment option for various mental health concerns.